Learn / Guides / A/B testing guide

 For example, you can test two different versions of a headline for a lead magnet to see which drives more clicks and leads, then use that language more consistently across your website, particularly for similar assets.

-Pro tip: use Kameleoon with Hotjar to understand how your visitors and customers interact with your website and where you can improve their experience.
+💡 Pro tip: use Kameleoon with Hotjar to understand how your visitors and customers interact with your website and where you can improve the customer journey

-For example, you can use Kameloon to create an A/B test that compares two variations of your homepage's hero section to see which converts the best.
-Then, use heatmaps and recordings to determine which version users prefer and how they interact with each element.
-When you combine insights from both tools, you deeply understand how users interact with each element and version and identify which drives the most conversions.
+For example, use Kameloon to create an A/B test that compares two variations of your homepage's hero section to see which converts the best.
+Then, use Hotjar Heatmaps and Recordings to see how your users engage with different versions.
+Combining insights from these tools allows you to deeply understand how users interact with each element and version and identify which drives the most conversions.

 How to pick the best A/B testing software for your business